sgravrock/css-url-embed/README.md

 The base directory for URLs.
 Can be absolute or relative to the directory of your `Gruntfile.js`.

-#### useMimeTypeSniffing

-Type: `Boolean`

-Default: `true`

-Should we try to use the `mmmagic` MIME-type sniffing library or should we always determine MIME-type only from the extension of the URL?

-When set to `false` the extension checking is always used.
-When set to `true` it will first try use the `mmmagic` library.
-However, in case the library failed to install it will fallback to extension checking.

 ### Usage Examples

 #### Map input and output files directly